31 Tiny Habits That Magically Help You Relax

 Create your new bedtime regime.
 Get creative and learn to put yourself to sleep the way you know works for you.
 You have to help your brain shift from the zoom of the day to the peaceful state, so you’ll awake refreshed and more resilient.

-23. Vow to go to bed just 15 minutes earlier.
+23. Vow to go to bed just 15 minutes earlier

 Try a relaxing guided visualization to close your day and let your brain gear down.
 If you're cheating yourself of sleep, you might as well start drinking a six-pack before work.
+Try resting just a few minutes earlier than usual, and your brain will thank you!

-24. Keep a gratitude journal.
+24. Keep a gratitude journal

 The act of writing and the reflections reduce your cortisol and create a more stress resilient mindset.
 Gratitude improves health and productivity.

-25. Get it on!
+25. Get it on

 Physical intimacy reduces stress hormones, lowers blood pressure, and creates better sleep.
 Not to mention it feeds that human need for touch and connection.
 Maybe waiting for the stress to die down to feel intimate is backwards?

-26. Have a chat with your inner critic.
+26. Have a chat with your inner critic

-You have lots of “voices” in your head, and you are not crazy.
+You have lots of “voices” in your head, and you are not unstable.
 When you're stressed, your inner critic gets louder, and it’s up to you to practice finding your more benevolent and effective voice.

-27. Practice whatever faith you believe in.
+27. Practice whatever faith you believe in

 Whatever that is for you, joining others or creating rituals to remind you of your deep, wide beliefs gives you resilience.
 You can’t live without food and water, but never discount that spiritual energy sustains you.